Our Teachers & Staff

 I can’t wait to begin the school year at VHES and see everyone’s smiling faces!

-Mrs. Joy Depenbrok - 2nd Grade STEAM Teacher
+Mrs. Joy Depenbrok - STEAM Teacher

 I grew up in Northeast Ohio.
 I graduated from Muskingum University in New Concord, Ohio, with a BA in Elementary Education.
 I then acquired a Master's Degree from Ashland University, in Ashland, Ohio.
 Having lived in Ohio all of my life, my husband and I decided we needed more life experiences, so we moved to Atlanta in 2006.
 We love the warmer weather and the beautiful "city in the forest".